Hitesh464156/Portfolio/README.md

-# Portfolio

 Portfolio Website
-Welcome to my portfolio website, built using React, Express, and MongoDB.
+A simple portfolio website built with React, Express, and MongoDB Features

-Features
-A simple and clean design showcasing my education, coding skills, and projects Interactive elements using JavaScript and React Server-side rendering using Express.js
+Clean Design: A minimalistic design showcasing my education, coding skills, and projects Interactive Elements: JavaScript and React used to create interactive elements Server-Side Rendering: Express.js used for server-side rendering Data Storage: MongoDB used for storing data Technologies Used
-Data storage using MongoDB
-Technologies Used
 Frontend: React, CSS
 Backend: Express.js, Node.js